zaccowan/OS_Final_Project_ZSC/README.md

 # OS_Final_Project_ZSC

-**Work in progress final project for Operating Systems class at Bellarmine University.**
+**Final project for Operating Systems class at Bellarmine University.
+Multithreaded chat server with Java Swing GUI, Java sockets, and shared resource mutual exclusion.**
 <br>

-The project seeks to use an Http Server to model some important dynamics of system regulation.
+Watch my [Kaltura Video](https://video.bellarmine.edu/media/Operating+Systems+Fall+2023+Project/1_9nxtz0pc) to see Application Running and Code Review!

 <br>
 The main focus of this project is using ***multiple threads of execution while simultaneously maintaining a critical section.***